csabapalfi/release-it/_posts/2012-08-25-capacity_antipatterns.md

+---
+layout: post
-# Capacity antipatterns
+title: Capacity antipatterns
+---

 ## Resource Pool Contention
 * resource pool - necessary evil
 * The bottleneck arises when there is contention for the resources.
 More threads require one of the resources than are available
-* During “regular peak” operation, there should be no contention for resources.
+* During "regular peak" operation, there should be no contention for resources.
 * If possible, size resource pools to the request thread pool (witha grain of salt)
 * Prevent vicious cycles -> slow transaction -> more resource contention
 * Watch for Blocked Threads, use timeouts